-WORLD PREMIERE SUNDAY FEB 16 4PM Elks Lodge (112 N Pattee St) 2ND SHOWING THURSDAY FEB 20 7:30 PM The Roxy (718 S. Higgins Ave)

-BOTTOMLESS WELL FILMS presents A FILM BY Lucas Millard and Kate Stryker 'BAATO' MUSIC BY Craig Chin (Errant Space) ADDITIONAL MUSIC BY Matthew Robert Cooper (Eluvium) EDITED BY Eric Daniel Metzgar EXECUTIVE PRODUCER Kesang Tseten

 TECHNICAL SPECIFICATIONS

 running time: 81 minutes aspect ratio: 1.85:1 original format: HD screening formats: DCP, Quicktime (ProRes 422), BluRay original languages: Lhomi, Nepali, Nawa subtitles: English

 CREDITS

 written & directed by Kate Stryker & Lucas Millard

 produced by Lucas Millard

 executive producer Kesang Tseten

 edited by Eric Metzgar

 camera & sound Lucas Millard & Kate Stryker

 original score composed by Craig Chin

 additional music by Matthew Robert Cooper

 sound design & foley Andrey Netboy

 additional editing by Susan Peehl

 re-recording mixer Roger Stauss

 this film was made possible through the support of Bertha Foundation Film Fund IFP Documentary Completion Labs Fulbright Program Grant

 SYNOPSIS

-Every winter Mikma and her family travel by foot from their village deep in the Himalaya of Nepal to sell local medicinal plants in urban markets.
-This year, construction of a new highway to China has begun in their roadless valley, and things are never going to be the same.
+Mikma and her family collect medicinal herbs around their home nestled in the Himalaya of northeastern Nepal, before making an annual 300-kilometer migration, partly on foot and partly by ramshackle vehicle, to urban markets in the lowlands.
+The extension of the first road to (and through) their off-the-beaten-path village is fitfully underway, promising less walking and perhaps a less arduous life in some distant future.
+Road engineers take bribes to avoid destroying homes, while laborers produce gravel - breaking individual stones by hand with hammers.
+The herb collectors plot to avoid shakedowns by police and bus operators as they miraculously make their way to market.

+This observant film is a deep dive into a way of life that is in the midst of a slow and chaotic, yet inexorable transition.

-Baato (n.
-[Nepali] 1. path, trail 2. way 3. road) is an observational film that tells the story of a young village family on an annual migration along the route of a coming trans-national highway.
-Partially complete, the highway project will transform this roadless Himalayan valley permanently and open up a direct transport route between Nepal and China - bringing new challenges, new opportunities, and ultimately a new way of being to those who live along its path.
+The stories presented in Baato (n.
+[Nepali] 1. path, trail 2. way 3. road) follow the route of a partially complete trans-national highway project that promises to transform this roadless Himalayan valley permanently, opening up a direct transport route between China & India.
+With the new road will come new challenges, new opportunities, and ultimately a new way of being to those who live along its path.

-The family travels first on foot and eventually by bus carrying medicinal herbs that they sell in the cities of the southern plains.
-As they journey south a road construction crew is at work laying a track deep in the Himalaya.
-A document of a time and place emerges - one that details life in the Himalayas before a new highway forever transforms this mountain landscape.
+It serves as a document of a time and place - one that details life in the Himalayas before a new highway forever transforms this mountainous landscape.

 The documentary is a visual feast that glimpses the effects of development and globalization from the perspective of those affected most directly - it is a journey through the heart of a changing Nepal.